 Academic Credit3 credits are awarded for successful completion of this program.
 Students will be enrolled in the course IBUS 6297.

 This program has been approved to fulfill elective credit within the following MBA Concentration:

-Undergraduates applicants, consult the following document to see how this opportunity fulfills degree requirements:
+Undergraduate applicants, consult this link to see how this opportunity fulfills degree requirements.